PCHAIN (PI) Market Capitalization Achieves $37.27 Million

-PCHAIN (CURRENCY:PI) traded flat against the US dollar during the 24-hour period ending at 7:00 AM Eastern on March 14th.
-One PCHAIN coin can now be bought for about $0.0457 or 0.00000077 BTC on popular cryptocurrency exchanges.
-PCHAIN has a total market cap of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last day.
-During the last week, PCHAIN has traded flat against the US dollar.
+PCHAIN (PI) traded flat against the US dollar during the 24 hour period ending at 20:00 PM Eastern on March 18th.
+In the last seven days, PCHAIN has traded flat against the US dollar.
+PCHAIN has a total market cap of $37.27 million and $3.44 million worth of PCHAIN was traded on exchanges in the last day.
+One PCHAIN coin can currently be purchased for approximately $0.0457 or 0.00000077 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.